Able SC Youth Services

 The transition to adulthood for youth with disabilities can be complicated.
 As an organization staffed and board-directed by a majority of people with disabilities ourselves, we understand the needs of youth, their families, and the professionals supporting them in ways that other agencies may not.
 We provide one-on-one skill-building support in areas like college and career planning, self-advocacy, disability rights, and financial literacy; youth peer mentoring; leadership development; in-class skill building for SC elementary, middle, and high school students; professional trainings; and more!

 SC Youth Leadership Forum (SC YLF) – South Carolina Youth Leadership Forum (SC YLF) is a unique 4 day, 3 night overnight summer experience that empowers and enhances the leadership and self-advocacy skills for young adults with disabilities.
+However, due to the ongoing pandemic, SCYLF 2021 is currently online only.
 Delegates participate in hands-on activities with peers, mentors, lawmakers, and successful role models with disabilities.
 SC YLF is open to young adults with any type of disability who are rising 11th or 12th graders or recent graduates.
 Delegates are selected based upon an application and interview.
 SC YLF is funded through the SC Developmental Disabilities Council.
-To learn more, check out SCYLF website: www.scylf.org or email email@example.com.
+To learn more, check out SCYLF website: www.scylf.org or email firstname.lastname@example.org.

 Mapping Your Future (MYF) is a unique transition conference for students with disabilities, hosted annually in both Greenville and Columbia.
 Teachers can sign up to bring their students with disabilities for free.
 Students will participate in peer mentoring on pre-employment transition services such as self-advocacy & IEP advocacy, work readiness, financial literacy, and college and work training options.
 Mapping Your Future is made possible by the SC Department of Education, Transition Alliance of South Carolina, and SC Vocational Rehabilitation.